Meet Hilary A. Rinaldi

 Because it was too kind and the characters too cute.
 Ha!

-Basically, if it entails drawing and working with my A Dinky World friends: Filbert, Hazil, Basil, Leo or Mr. Biscuits – I’m in.
+Basically, if it entails drawing and working with my main A Dinky World Friends:

 My one and only desire is to bring joy and a smile to anyone’s face who sees my artwork because that just makes my day.